ocp4opsandsecurity/tekton/README.md

-# tekton
+# OpenShift Pipelines

-Tekton is an open source project that provides a Kubernetes-native framework to create cloud-native CI/CD pipelines quickly.
-By leveraging in Kubernetes, Tekton pipelines are an automated process that drives software through a path of building, testing, and deploying code.
+OpenShift Pipelines is a Kubernetes-style CI/CD solution based on Tekton.
+OpenShift Pipelines is designed to run each step of the CI/CD pipeline in its own container providing scalable cloud-native CI/CD pipelines.
+By leveraging in OpenShift,  pipelines are an automated process that drives software through a path of building, testing, and deploying code.